-- •Students shall take "Neuroscience Professional Career Development" and independently consider and establish leaning plan until acquisition of master's degree and their career path after completion of master's degree. - Students shall take "Research Ethics" and "Inter-disciplinary Foundation Courses (subjects may be freely s)" and a broad education relating to ethical views as researcher and human science shall be acquired. - •By completing all of "Introduction to Neuroscience A, B, C, D" (Principles of Neural Science, Fifth Edition 5th edition shall be planned for use as a textbook), basic knowledge shall be acquired relating to neuroscience at the levels of "molecular/cellular", "systems", "behavior/cognitive" and "applied" - Based on the lecture of Introduction to Neuroscience, one or more subjects from "Neuroscience Laboratories A, B, C, D" in any of the areas: "molecular/cellular", "systems", "behavior/cognitive" and "applied", students shall practically learn basic research tasks and research method of each area. - •By completing "Research Proposal Writing in English I", and "English Journal Club I", students shall independently learn communication skills in English, an ability to debate and an ability to read in English.
-Additionally, through research seminar by invited lecturers and informal discussion, students shall learn a fun of advanced research of a broad area of neuroscience. - •In "Neuroscience Thesis Research I", students shall search and learn the literature of previous research relating the theme of master's thesis research. - •In "Neuroscience Thesis Research II", students shall advance research for master's thesis by going through research initiative presentation for master's thesis and advance preparations for research qualification test for master's thesis in July in the second year. - · According to students' own career plan, by completing the subjects established by neuroscience master's degree program such as "Research Proposal Writing in English II", "English Journal Club 2", "Neuroscience Advanced Research Seminar II", "Translational Neuroscience Internship" etc., "Inter-disciplinary Foundation Courses" and other master's degree program, students shall acquire higher knowledge, research method, ability to logically think, English ability, and practical ability. - •In "Neuroscience Thesis Research III", students shall continue research for master's thesis after passing research qualification test for master's thesis.
-In "Neuroscience Thesis Research IV", students shall advance preparation of master's thesis and aim at passing final examination of master' thesis.
+- 'Students shall take "Neuroscience Professional Career Development" and independently consider and establish leaning plan until acquisition of master's degree and their career path after completion of master's degree. - Students shall take "Research Ethics" and "Inter-disciplinary Foundation Courses (subjects may be freely s)" and a broad education relating to ethical views as researcher and human science shall be acquired. - ·By completing all of "Introduction to Neuroscience A, B, C, D" (Principles of Neural Science, Fifth Edition 5th edition shall be planned for use as a textbook), basic knowledge shall be acquired relating to neuroscience at the levels of "molecular/cellular", "systems", "behavior/cognitive" and "applied"

+Evaluation of learning outcomes Based on the lecture of Introduction to Neuroscience, one or more subjects from "Neuroscience Laboratories A, B, C, D" in any of the areas: "molecular/cellular", "systems", "behavior/cognitive" and "applied", students shall practically learn basic research tasks and research method of each area.
+By completing "Research Proposal Writing in English I", and "English Journal Club I", students shall independently learn communication skills in English, an ability to debate and an ability to read in English.
+Additionally, through research seminar by invited lecturers and informal discussion, students shall learn a fun of advanced research of a broad area of neuroscience.
+In "Neuroscience Thesis Research I", students shall search and learn the literature of previous research relating the theme of master's thesis research."
+In "Neuroscience Thesis Research II", students shall advance research for master's thesis by going through research initiative presentation for master's thesis and advance preparations for research qualification test for master's thesis in July in the second year.
+According to students' own career plan, by completing the subjects established by neuroscience master's degree program such as "Research Proposal Writing in English II", "English Journal Club 2", "Neuroscience Advanced Research Seminar II", "Translational Neuroscience Internship" etc., "Interdisciplinary Foundation Courses" and other master's degree program, students shall acquire higher knowledge, research method, ability to logically think, English ability, and practical ability.
+In "Neuroscience Thesis Research III", students shall continue research for master's thesis after passing research qualification test for master's thesis.
+In "Neuroscience Thesis Research IV", students shall advance preparation of master s thesis and aim at passing final examination of master' thesis.
+The subjects other than "Neuroscience Thesis Research II to IV" shall be evaluated according to the evaluation method described in the syllabus.
+"Neuroscience Admission Policy Desired students The desired students shall have high interest in specialized research regarding comprehensive brain function and behavior, mind and mental disorder.
+It is desirable but not always essential that students have received undergraduate education, including neuroscience, psychology, disability science, biology and basic medicine.
+Selection policy The entrance examination shall be composed of written examination and oral examination, by which linguistic skill, knowledge of the area of expertise and motivation and qualification for learning shall be comprehensively evaluated.